Apple M1 Pro vs M1 Max: which one should be in your next MacBook?

 The improvements in other aspects should be more than enough to ensure that the M1 Max's performance is a fair bit ahead of the M1 Pro.

-When it comes to graphical performance, the M1 Max should offer a big step up from the M1 Pro, as it comes with 32 core, double that of the M1 Pro.
+When it comes to graphical performance, the M1 Max should offer a big step up from the M1 Pro, as it comes with 32 cores, double that of the M1 Pro.

 The GPU also comes with twice the execution units (4,096 vs 2,048) and twice the maximum concurrent threads (98,304 vs 49,512) compared to the M1 Pro.